AØKK08092U Managerial Accounting (F)

 20 minutes oral re-examination with 20 minutes preparation time.

 All written aids are allowed during the preparation time and during the examination.
 The students make a blind draw of a question within the syllabus of the course.
+In case of COVID-19 restrictions, please refer to the "Type of assessment" section.

 Information about the reexam will be available in the Digital Exam early August.